JHU-PL-Lab/www-fpse/assignments/project.md

 * OCaml excels for non-trivial algorithms, and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help.
 * You are also **required** to make a general library as part of your project, to get more experience with modules and functors in OCaml.
 You can/should do this by making an abstraction of something more concrete or specific to your project such that it is more widely usable as a library.
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be making line count an explicit part of your grade.
+* While you can use LLMs to aid coding in your project you must have a thorough understanding of what every line of code and how every feature of your project is working.
+We will be evaluating this throughout the project.

 ### Project Topic Thrusts